 Handmade Blooming Tea

 Using Silver Needle White Tea and flowers, it gives a mellow flavor.
 Great for drinking and displaying.
-(We usually drink them first then use it for display).
+(We usually drink them first then use them for display).

-The blooming tea is derived from the Fujian province of China.
-Mostly commonly used flowers in the flowering tea include lily, hibiscus, globe amaranth, jasmine, osmanthus, and chrysanthemum.
+Blooming tea is derived from the Fujian province of China.
+Most commonly used flowers in the flowering tea include lily, hibiscus, globe amaranth, jasmine, osmanthus, and chrysanthemum.
 Serve blooming tea in a glass container to see the beautiful flower unfurl in front of you.
 The teas are all hand-made according to the Chinese traditional stories.

 Taste: When placed in boiling hot water, the leaves unfurl.
 This allows the drinker to revel in the taste of tea.

 How to Make the Perfect Cup of This Tea: Check out this step-by-step process: